Lupa MasaJungle Camp

 There are many activities for guests at Lupa Masa jungle camp.
 It is highly recommended to join the guided night trek that visits the surrounding trails; lastly 45mins, this simple trek gives guests a chance to see some spectacular nocturnal wildlife.
 Long and short day treks can be arranged to various locations near camp, as well as the fascinating jungle survival course lead by our local leaders.

 The surrounding forests are rich in mammal, bird and plant life and treks have included sightings of the Slow Loris, the Western Tarsier, the Long-tailed Porcupine, the Yellow-throated Marten, the Rajah Brook Birdwing Butterfly and Wallace’s Flying Frog, a vast array of butterflies, dragonflies and fireflies, cicadas, frogs or even hooting gibbons.
 When in season, the Giant Rafflesia and many wild orchids can be found flowering nearby.
+As a sign of any healthy rainforest, there are leeches in the surrounding jungle, but there really is no need to worry about these harmless (if ugly looking) critters!

 Guests can also enjoy their days spent on the sun deck by the river, relaxing in a hammock or swimming in the nearby river and waterfall.